It's one of those times when you've got a lot on your plate. 🍽

 Shackles?
 I don't have any shackles on me, even though I'm suppressing negative feelings - you might be thinking.

 When you don't deal with negative emotions or suppress them.
 You create shackles for yourselves and ultimately like real shackles would they hold you back.
 In this case, from reaching your full potential and living your best life.

 How I created emotional shackles for myself. ⛓

 It took going through a hard time last November (2019) to learn an important lesson on emotional shackles and dealing with negative emotions for me.
 With the help of a mentor and those around me.

-Before that experience I had (I'll be diving into it in a moment), I had basically become the type of person that was on autopilot to suppress my negative feelings whenever they occurred.
+Before that experience, I was the type of person that was on autopilot to suppress my negative feelings whenever they occurred.